conan-io/docs/manage_deps/conanfile_py.rst

 * Add requirements dynamically
 * Change options values

-The **config** method is the right place to change values of options and settings, but you can read them from build and imports methods (and all other we will see).
+The **config** method is the right place to change values of options and settings, but you can read them from build and imports methods (and all others, as we will see).

 Here is an example of what we could do in our **config method**: